 Director/Story – Satoshi Kon, Screenplay – Satoshi Kon & Sadayuki Murai, Producer – Taro Maki, Photography – Hisao Shirai, Music – Susumu Hirasawa, Art Direction – Nobutaka Ike.
-Production Company – Chiyoko Committee.)
+Production Company – Chiyoko Committee.

 As the Ginei film studio is demolished, Genya Tachibana decides to make a documentary about the studio’s most famous star Chiyoko Fujiwara.
 He and his cameraman Mino track down the 70 year old Chiyoko where she lives in reclusion and interview her.
 As Chiyoko recounts her career, Genya and Mino travel with her through the landscape of the films that she appeared in where her life plays out.
 Chiyoko is obsessed with a mystery artist she met and fell in love with after he left her with a key on the set of a film.
 Throughout Chiyoko’s life, the mystery man, whose face she has only briefly glimpsed, continues to turn up.

-Director Satoshi Kon is one of the new rising stars of Japanese anime.
+In 2001, director Satoshi Kon is one of the new rising stars of Japanese anime.
 Kon first appeared writing the scripts for Katsuhiro Otomo films like World Apartment Horror (1991) and Memories (1995).
 Otomo mentored Kon’s first film – the anime psycho-thriller Perfect Blue (1997), which enjoyed considerable acclaim worldwide.
 Millennium Actress was Satoshi Kon’s second film and he subsequently went on to make the oddball comedy Tokyo Godfathers (2003) and the sf film Paprika (2006), before his premature death in 2010 of cancer at the age of 46.

 Satoshi Kon’s films are often beautiful in terms of animation – there are some lovely shots in Millennium Actress where the heroine blurs into still photos and backgrounds.
 Kon’s films also markedly veer away from the typical preoccupations of anime – mass destruction, cyberpunk, demonic combat etc. Both Perfect Blue and Millennium Actress are psychological stories (as well as portraits of women celebrities) that verge on the fantastique but are primarily rooted in the mundane.
 On the minus side, Kon’s weakness is his plots – Perfect Blue‘s failing was a story that dissolved into a spaghetti dinner of confusing and incoherent strands.